4 Ways You Might Be Unknowingly Inviting Mosquitoes to Your Property

 3. Letting your grass grow too tall between mows will attract mosquitoes.

-Another way you may be unintentionally inviting mosquitoes to your property is by not regularly mowing your lawn.
+Another way you may unintentionally invite mosquitoes to your property is by not regularly mowing your lawn.
 Mosquitoes use tall grass to seek refuge from the wind and the sun.
 Much like overgrown shrubs, tall grass provides mosquitoes with a cool and shady environment to gather.
 You can address this by ensuring you regularly mow your lawn.
 By keeping your grass shorter, you can drastically reduce the number of places mosquitoes can hide during mosquito season.
 With fewer places to hide, they’ll look for other areas where they can seek shelter, leaving your property with a much more manageable mosquito population to control.

 You should be mowing your lawn weekly to keep your grass from attracting mosquitoes.